Last updated: 18/11/2024

 We have put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.

-The Cruelty Free International and Cruelty Free Europe websites may contain links to third-party websites.
+The Cruelty Free International website may contain links to third-party websites.
 These websites should have their own privacy policies and as such we do not accept any responsibility or liability for their policies.

-Please be aware that advertisers or Web sites that have links on our site may collect personally identifiable information about you.
-This privacy statement does not cover the information practices of those websites or advertisers.
+Please be aware that advertisers or Web sites that have links on our site may collect personal information about you.
+This Privacy Policy does not cover the information practices of those websites or advertisers.

 Please be reassured that respect lies at the heart of everything our committed staff and volunteers do.
 However, you have a variety of rights in respect to the personal information that we hold about you which are set out below.
 If you wish to exercise any of these rights or make a complaint, please get in touch with us directly.